MarkSFrancis/flag-permissions/README.md

 This repository demonstrates how to manage permissions using bits

 ## The problem
 Storing a user's permissions often involves storing a fair amount of data, including a long list of every feature they might have access to.
-Particularly when dealing with authentication schemas like JWT Bearer tokens, if you're storing this information with the client, it can quickly grow to become a lot of data a large application.
+Particularly when dealing with authentication schemas like JWT Bearer tokens, if you're storing this information with the client, it can quickly grow to become a lot of data in larger applications, which causes performance problems, and in some cases, even application crashes.

 ## How it works